sourdough pizza crust

 • Shape, top, and bake: 35 minutes

-I usually start my dough in the late morning on day one.
+I usually start my dough in the late morning.
 This gives me time to feed my starter when I wake up in the morning so it can peak before I mix my dough.
+Then I’ll often proof and bake the same day that I start my crust to have pizza for dinner.

 sourdough pizza close up